deepjyotk/todo-with-golang/readme.md

 # TODO App - (Golang + GIN)

 ## Overview
 This is a TODO application built using Golang and the GIN framework.
 The project follows best practices for clean architecture, API design, and automated testing.
-More details will be added as development progresses.

----

-Todo App is a Go-based application that provides an API for managing todo items with attachment support.
 The application is containerized and supports deployment via Docker and Kubernetes.

 ## 📌 Features
 - CRUD operations for todo items